 About 5.7 million people in the United States are currently living with Alzheimer's disease.
 A recent report issued by the Centers for Disease Control and Prevention (CDC) predicts that by the year 2060, this number will grow to 13.9 million.

 Genes play an important role in whether a person will develop Alzheimer's or not.
-Researchers estimate that 60–80 percent of the disease is heritable.
+Researchers estimate that

 Therefore, identifying the genes that put some people at risk of Alzheimer's is an important scientific endeavor.

 So far, studies have found more than 20 genetic locations that have links with the condition, but these only explain a small percentage of the genetic variance that accounts for Alzheimer's.